Farm and Ranch Stress Assistance Network

-The FY 2019 Farm and Ranch Stress Assistance Network (FRSAN) is now available.
-The purpose of FRSAN is to establish a network that connects individuals who are engaged in farming, ranching, and other agriculture-related occupations to stress assistance programs.
+The Farm and Ranch Stress Assistance Network (FRSAN) program provides a funding opportunity to establish a network that connects individuals who are engaged in farming, ranching, and other agriculture-related occupations to stress assistance programs.
 The establishment of a network that assists farmers and ranchers in time of stress can offer a conduit to improving behavioral health awareness, literacy, and outcomes for agricultural producers, workers and their families.

 Applications may only be submitted by a collaborative state; tribal; local or regionally-based network, or partnership of qualified public and/or private entities.
 These collaborations may include the following entities: Indian tribes, State departments of agriculture, State cooperative extension services; and nongovernmental organizations (NGOs).
-View the RFA.
-View the Grants.gov page.
-This RFA was posted on June 25 with a closing date of Thursday, July 25, 2019.
-An applicant webinar will be held Tuesday, July 9 from 2:00-3:00 PM EDT.
+View the program webpage for current information on funding opportunities and timeline.

 Farmers and ranchers know how to take care of their animals and crops, taking careful steps to ensure that they are healthy and safe.
 Unfortunately, they don't take the same care in monitoring and managing their own mental and physical stress and fatigue.
 In addition to managing their agricultural operation, producers are feeling the stress of dealing with many important issues such as low commodity prices, uncertain farm policy, and increasing input costs.
 Even long-time producers are finding it more difficult to not only manage their farm/ranch but to manage their personal life on a day-to-day basis, leaving many searching for a way out.
 The North Central Center has been researching available services in each state and will post them on this page as they become available.
 We urge anyone who may be feeling tremendous strain to seek out help and hopefully these resources will be of assistance.